davemackintosh/novum/README.md

 a proof of concept figma like collaborative drawing app using SvelteKit, Typescript and WebRTC.

+All work is done and stored in the frontend and there is no backend at all, all data is stored in localStorage.
+Events are dispatched over a webRTC channel and shared across devices.

 It approaches the problem using the following ideas:

 * ECS